HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 {{ figure_markup(
   image="0_request_response_flow_with_caching.png",
   link="https://almanac.httparchive.org/static/images/2020/caching/0_request_response_flow_with_caching.png",
-  caption="Request/response flow for an object.".
-  description="Sequence diagram showing the usage of cache in a typical request/response flow for an object."
+  caption="Request/response flow for an object.", description="Sequence diagram showing the usage of cache in a typical request/response flow for an object."
   )
 }}